AMPERE MEDAL 2017

 AMPERE was formally founded in 1993 during the 4th in the series held at Gothenburg, Sweden.
 Ricky took over as President of AMPERE in 1995, following the 5th in the series held once again at St John’s College, and succeeded Professor Serge Lefeuvre of ENSEEIHT (Ecole National Superieure d’Electrotechnique d’Electronique d’Information et de Hydraulique de Toulouse), France.
 He held the Presidency until 2005 and is currently Honorary President of AMPERE and serves in the Management Committee.

 Ricky has been the Editor of AMPERE’s quarterly Newsletter covering topics on radio frequency and microwave heating from 1 MHz to 20 GHz, from its inception up to September 2013.
 He has stepped down from this post and the interim editor for a year was Professor Juan Monzó-Cabrera of the Universidad Politecnica de Cartagena, Spain.
-The new editor elected at the Crakow conference is Professor Eli Jerby Editor, Faculty of Engineering Tel Aviv University (Israel) E-mail: [email protected] Short articles for inclusion in the Newsletter are very welcome and prospective authors should contact Prof Eli Jerby.
+The new editor elected at the Delft conference is Dr Link, Guido (IHM) Germany.
+E-mail: [email protected] Short articles for inclusion in the Newsletter are very welcome and prospective authors should contact Dr Guido Link.
 For the foreseeable future Ricky will act as advisor to the present Editor.
 The latest issue of the Newsletter has recently been uploaded onto the AMPERE website and can be assessed online.

 Issues are placed online in the AMPERE website in early January, April, July and October.

 AMPERE organises a biennial conference.
 The 13th in the series was held at ENSEEIHT in Toulouse, FRANCE during 5-8 September 2011 while the 14th was staged at the National Centre for Industrial Microwave Processing (NCIMP) at Nottingham University in the UK during 16-19 Sept 2013.
 The 15th in the series was held in Crakow, Poland during 14-17 September 2015 while the 16th was held at Delft, Holland.

 The venues for previous AMPERE conferences were as follows: